nweakly/MSDSProject-II/README.md

 ### Fitting a pre-trained model
 Since the detection speed is a very important factor in processing security videos, among all available CNN approaches  I chose to use a one-stage detector model, namely the __YOLO ("You Only look Once") model__ originally introduced in 2016 in the paper written by Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi.
 The updated YOLOv2 algorithm was translated to Tensorflow by Trieu H. Trinh and is available as an open source __darkflow package__ (https://github.com/thtrieu/darkflow).

-A test example of YOLOv2 pretrrained model applied to a static image can be found at https://github.com/nweakly/MSDSProject-II/blob/master/YOLO_Model_Test.ipynb which successfully with 68.4% confidence identified a cat in the picture.
+A test example of YOLOv2 pretrained model applied to a static image can be found at https://github.com/nweakly/MSDSProject-II/blob/master/YOLO_Model_Test.ipynb which successfully with 68.4% confidence identified a cat in the picture.

 Using YOLOv2 for predictions is easier accomplished through the command line interface, for example using the following command: